FakeBuild/Xake/docs/implnotes.md

 Error handling assumes the following system behavior:

 * system provide screen and file log for all targets built and other system actions
-* allows to specify detailization level for screen and file separately
+* allows to specify detail level for screen and file separately
 * any uncaught exception in build rule leads to script failure unless FailOnError property is for particular target is set to False (consider "deploy" target with a fallback implementation)
 * failures and stack traces are written to log
 * idea: "onfail" target, "onfail" rule setting